marwan116/raycraft/README.md

 ## Motivation
 FastAPI + Ray = <3

-Let's take a FastAPI app and supercharge it with Ray Serve
+Let's take a FastAPI app and supercharge it with raycraft

-e.g. given you have a FastAPI app:

 ```python
 from fastapi import FastAPI